SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/freetext-search.md

 The text field at the top right in SuperOffice CRM is used for freetext searches.

-This lets you search for any text in SuperOffice CRM which users have entered in the database, such as company name, department, information about contacts and follow-ups.
+This lets you search in SuperOffice CRM for any text that users have entered in the database, such as company name, department, information about contacts and follow-ups.
 You can search for text from the **Document** dialog, but you cannot search the actual contents of documents.

 ![Freetext search -screenshot][img1]